Helping Johnny Make Sense of Privacy Policies with LLMs: Design Process -- Our Road to PRISMe

-\new{To refine the design of PRISMe, we ran a pilot study with an early prototype and participants (4 male, 2 female) different from the initial interview study and the main study.
+\textbf{Pilot Study. } \new{To refine the design of PRISMe, we ran a pilot study with an early prototype and participants (4 male, 2 female) different from the main study.
 Based on their feedback,} we improved performance by caching LLM assessments \new{and user input, and improved the scraping of policies.
 We re-arranged frontend interface elements and added a plain-text display of the website's scraped policy.
-We ensured that individual user preferences on length and complexity are considered in the policy assessment right from the start.} Finally, we added \new{speech-to-text} as an alternative to typing questions.
+We ensured that individual user preferences on length and complexity are considered in the policy assessment right from the start.} Finally, we added \new{speech-to-text} as an alternative to typing.